rikdewit/personal-blog-rikdewit/content/posts/static-blog-with-hugo-and-github-pages.md

 Make sure the build action completed successfuly in Githubs `Actions` page.

-- Go to `Settings/pages` on the your github repo
+- Go to `Settings/pages` on your github repo
 - Set the Source to the `gh-pages` branch
 - Set your domain name